Screen#

 A screenshot of the robot's screen with white text printed near the center, reading AprilTag on the first line and 4 on the second line.

-The set cursor to next row block moves the cursor to column 1 on the next row on the robot’s screen.
+The set cursor to next row on screen stack block moves the cursor to column 1 on the next row on the robot’s screen.

 set cursor to next row stack block#